zepaulojr1/rodRefReg/README.md

 ![WaterCollectorStl](https://github.com/Corticomics/rodRefReg/assets/161750793/7f6d6cf0-9865-48db-a0ff-7a0d83dfde89)

+(also add a picture of parts A and B setup in Unison)

    **C.** A model to hold a 10ml syringe upright, for use as a makeshift water reservoir when initially testing the RRR system (using a 18G blunt fill needle).
   (Insert picture of irl print and the stl in blender)